Who should get tested for COVID-19?

 - Anyone who has symptoms: fever, cough, shortness of breath or difficulty breathing, chills, muscle pain, headache, new loss of taste or smell, vomiting or diarrhea, sore throat, congestion or runny nose.
 Contact your healthcare provider about scheduling a test.

-- Testing for people who do not have symptoms (asymptomatic) including:
+- Certain people who do not have symptoms (asymptomatic) including

 - For all testing please follow instructions to call ahead or pre-register for the testing site.

 WAYS TO BE TESTED